In this article, we will discuss popular boat hull cleaning products that I have personally used to get my boat’s hull clean and looking like new.

 Is toilet bowl cleaner okay to use for cleaning scum off the hull of my boat?

-In general, yes, using toilet bowl cleaner is okay to use for removing scum, algae and other stubborn stains off the hull of your boat.
-With this said, you need to be careful when using toilet bowl cleaner because it contains strong acid chemicals.
+In general, yes, using toilet bowl cleaner is okay to remove scum, algae, barnacle growth, and other stubborn rust stains off your boat’s hull.
+You need to be careful when using toilet bowl cleaner because it contains strong acid chemicals.

 Does toilet bowl cleaner shine aluminum?